Picciola serenata: IV. Presto

-IV.
-Presto

-The fourth movement, 'Presto' is the final movement of the piece.
+The fourth movement, 'Presto', is the final movement of the piece.
 Again, we see a lot of the same compositional devices being used here.
 It frequently plays within the tonic or dominant triad.
-Towards the end of the movement, there is a cadenza in the first oboe all centered around the V chord of F major.
-After which, the piece returns to the opening material of the movement, ending in B flat major.
+Towards the end of the movement, there is a cadenza in the first oboe all centered around the V chord of F major, after which the piece returns to the opening material of the movement, ending in B-flat major.